cesquivias/cesquivias.github.io/_src/posts/2014-10-13-writing-a-language-in-truffle-part-1.md

 };
 ```

 You get the idea.
-You can see the implementation of the other builtin functions on [GitHub](https://github.com/cesquivias/truffler/blob/master/simple/src/truffler/simple/env/BuiltinFn.java).
+You can see the implementation of the other builtin functions on [GitHub](https://github.com/cesquivias/mumbler/blob/master/simple/src/mumbler/simple/env/BuiltinFn.java).

 Print
 -----

 Rounding out the REPL, we print out the result.
 There's not much here.
 We just call `System.out.println` and that's that.
 Okay, there's one little catch.
-Since we use the empty list as Truffler's "null" value, we just don't print anything if that's what's returned in the REPL.
+Since we use the empty list as Mumbler's "null" value, we just don't print anything if that's what's returned in the REPL.

-Truffler in action
+Mumbler in action
 ==================

 Now that we have a language spec and an implementation we can take it for a spin.
 We would start with Hello World, but we didn't imlement strings!
 We'll do the next best thing and use symbols.